 - The report can be a general paper-style description of the tasks you performed and the results that you found.
 Keep the discussion of background literature to a minimum (that is what the Review Elective is for) and focus on the tasks and results.

-- If your elective includes programming or coding an experiment, analysis, visualization, etc., the report can be a well-annotated (!) copy of the code that you created.
+- If your elective includes programming or coding an experiment, data analysis, visualization, etc., the report can be a well-annotated (!) copy of the code that you created.
 Be sure that your code is error-free and runs the way that it should!
+Your supervisor will want to check and run the code.

 - If your elective focuses on using particular methodologies or non-standard analyses, your report can be a step-by-step How-To manual of said method or analysis with example screenshots from your own work.
 Be sure that someone else is able to follow your manual through without problems!